 This is where they take the time to explain the expression.
 It’s written nearly entirely in German with the exception of the translations for some examples.

 I really enjoyed how they tell you more about how the expression originated and became commonly used.
 This can be really interesting.

 This part of News in Slow German definitely shouldn’t be ignored.

-Since the expressions (and grammar) dialogs are just as relevant years after when they were initially recorded, this is a huge library of useful study material.
+Since the expressions (and grammar) dialogues are just as relevant years after when they were initially recorded, this is a huge library of useful study material.

 I really enjoyed using News in Slow German.
 They manage to do everything really well.

-It’s rare for a resource to be as much fun to use, without sacrificing on quality and effectiveness.
+It’s rare for a resource to be as much fun to use without sacrificing quality and effectiveness.
 I love the way they teach grammar and expressions as it feels very natural, making it easier to internalize how both are used.